-- 3.1.3.3.4 The total load (w_T) shall be reported as a percentage of the maximum design load for the wood member, wood assembly, or connection. - 3.1.3.4 Design loads: Where the fire-resistance rating is determined by calculation in accordance with the provisions of this Chapter, the design load used for calculating the fire-resistance time shall be determined in accordance with the NDS and this section. - 3.1.3.4.1 Allowable Stress Design (ASD): Where required to be fire-resistance-rated, the total load (w_T) to be used to calculate the fire resistance time for a wood member, wood assembly, or a wood connection designed using ASD methods shall be the dead load (w_D) of the member or assembly plus the design gravity live loads (w_L), including applicable occupancy live load, roof live load, and snow load, supported by the member or assembly.
+3.1.3.3.4 The total load (w_T) shall be reported as a percentage of the maximum design load for the member, assembly, or connection.

+3.1.3.4 Design loads: Where the fire-resistance rating is determined by calculation in accordance with the provisions of this Chapter, the design load used for calculating the fire-resistance time shall be determined in accordance with the NDS and this section.

+3.1.3.4.1 Allowable Stress Design (ASD): Where required to be fire-resistance-rated, the total load (w_T) to be used to calculate the fire resistance time for a member, assembly, or a connection designed using ASD methods shall be the design dead load (w_D) plus the design gravity live loads (w_L) , including applicable occupancy live load, roof live load, and snow load, supported by the member or assembly.